luckylinux/aspm-troubleshooting/README.md

 # Introduction
 This Repository provides an Overview with some Tips/Tricks into getting ASPM to Work in some/many/most Circumstances.

+**WARNING**: I'm not responsible for any breakages of BIOS, Motherboards, CPUs, or whatever else.
+Proceed at your own Risk and do your own Research & Investigation.

 # Getting ASPM to work
 There are several Steps involved in getting ASPM to work.